 The target audience is all scholars and students working in topics related to South Asian Languages and Cultures, writ large.
 For example, scholars pursuing a study that involves twenty (or more) speakers of an under-described South Asian language may require quite some time to complete the project, but a series of short papers in IWPSALC providing analysis of one or two speakers at a time would serve as a set of intermediate lab reports, preventing data from sitting idly in the cloud—entirely inaccessible to others—for the duration of the project.
 Similarly, a series of short papers on discrete topics—sub-parts of the whole—would serve the same purpose.
 Short-form papers should be written using our submission guide.
-Please consult the guide to gain a sense of the maximum length envisioned for IWPSALC, and contact the editorial staff with questions, at email@example.com.
+As noted above, IWPSALC papers will generally be four (4) pages maximum.
+Please contact the editorial staff with questions at email@example.com.

 We especially encourage student participation, both as authors and as readers, in an effort to help student scholars develop a habit of publishing early and publishing often.
 We do not sacrifice quality: rather, we encourage all scholars to think hard about the work that they do and to identify pieces which, although too small for publication in larger journals, may nevertheless be of value to their fellow scholars.
 Community participation and engagement are of tremendous value as well, and we actively support publication of work generated by community collaborators.

 We seek to encourage dialogue about questions of scope and significance—between students and faculty, between lab members and colleagues—in order to foster an environment where data-sharing is the norm.

 Peer Review Process

 Open Access Policy